Q: Charleston is a great setting. Is this typical for you?

 Tara: I find that the publishing world pushes authors to write what is called high-concept.
 Basically, that means you have a cute story hook that will propel the whole story.
 (Example: With one month left until the big baking competition, Chef Laura is on a mission to find the perfect cake.
 The only problem is that so is her chief rival, Chef Tom.
 Will love ensue as they work toward their goal?)
 On the other end of the spectrum, you have full-fledged literature, which I call high-brow.
 Those are great, too, and they look deeply at the questions of life and humanity.
 But my favorite kind of book is those which pull some elements from both: the readable quality of high concept with the depth of literature.
 So I call my writing style middle-brow: enjoyable reading with a dose of grounded reality.

 Q: Do you write Christian Fiction or General Market?

 Tara: General Market.
-I have always tried to be sensitive to whether I am called to write on the Christian market, because I do think that is a calling.
-And for now, I do not feel led to market my books as Christian Fiction.
+For now, I do not feel led to market my books as Christian Fiction.
 I am a Christian, and there are Christian elements in my books because I try to write authentically, and faith is such a deep reality for me.
-It would be impossible for me to take faith out of my characters’ lives when I am trying to craft three-dimensional figures who reflect reality.
+It would be impossible for me to take faith out of my characters’ lives when I am trying to craft three-dimensional figures who reflect real life.
 I receive God’s inspiration and seek His guidance as I write.
-However, readers should be aware that I do not seek to mold my writing to any narrative generally required of authors who publish Christian Fiction.
-I write organically and authentically to myself and characters, and I am not bound by editorial guidelines as to allowable themes, moral tones, or character resolutions.
-My books are General Market – Historical Fiction/Contemporary Fiction that happen to have characters who have/grapple with faith as part of their reality.
+However, readers should be aware that I do not seek to mold my writing to any narrative generally required of authors who publish and market as Christian Fiction.
+I write organically and authentically to myself and my characters, and I am not bound by editorial guidelines as to allowable themes, moral tones, or character resolutions.
+My books are General Market – Historical Fiction/Contemporary Fiction that happen to have characters who have/grapple with faith.